This post may contain affiliate links. Read my disclosure policy.

 Picture this: you’re wandering the streets of Paris, the scent of the nearby bakery wafting through the air.
 A man in an apron beckons.
 He hands you a long loaf of bread with a crackly crust that smells like heaven!
 You’re tempted to tear into it on the spot.

+And then you remember you’re allergic to gluten, and that fantasy goes poof.
 Never one to give up on my dreams, I tried my hand at making a gluten-free version of these iconic French loaves.
 Can I just say: fantasy restored!
+Here’s why this is a must-make:

+- Classic results.
 I am so thrilled with how this gluten-free baguette came out.
 These loaves definitely pass the “fresh” test: give the loaf a gentle squeeze and the crust crunches and splinters, giving way to a pillowy-soft, fluffy crumb.
-These baguettes are easy enough to make and perfect to serve in all sorts of ways!
+My gluten-eating husband gave them two thumbs up!

 Why is it Called a Baguette?